Logo design

 The emblem bears the name of the first philanthropist, the patron, and priest, John Harvard.
 A sketch of the logo in subtle colors was found accidentally in the college archives by a student who would become a university president, Josiah Quincy, in the future.
 It was first officially introduced to the public on a white banner that was hung in a large tent during the bicentennial celebration on September 8, 1836.
 Later, in 1843, it was officially adopted by the Harvard Corporation as its coat of arms, and the one used today is very similar.

-Harvard College Logo Design Elements
+Breakdown of Harvard Logo Elements

-Origins and Evolution: Tracing the Roots
+Origins and Evolution: Charting the Harvard Logo’s Legacy

 The emblem has a long history.
 Although the author and the exact date of its creation are still unknown, some traces can be found.
 They are connected with Harvard’s motto the university had in 1692, a Latin phrase “Veritas Christo et Ecclesiae” which means “Truth for Christ and the Church”.
 It can still be found on the walls of many academic buildings: the Widener library, Memorial Church, and dormitories in Harvard Yard.